zanbaldwin/runtime-playground/README.md

 - `mkcert -install`
 - Go to `https://${DOMAIN}:${SSL_PORT}`

-## Todo

-- Generate Nginx config using `DOMAIN` specified in `.env` during build process.
-Currently stuck using `localhost` as the domain for now.

 ## Production

 You probably shouldn't use this for production, but if you did: